Skip to main content

 Assessed by Miracles Jar AI · 2026-06-17

-Miracles Jar rates The Dhammakaya 'Sun Miracle' Unproven.
-Too thin a record to say either way.
-Two scales drive that verdict: how extraordinary it would be if it truly happened — naturally explained — and how strong the evidence is — thinly documented.
+Miracles Jar rates The Dhammakaya 'Sun Miracle' Explained.
+It happened — and nature accounts for it.
+Two scales drive that verdict: how extraordinary it would be if it truly happened — unusual, but explainable — and how strong the evidence is — some support.

 How miraculous, if true